rjjrbatarao/MikroDev/README.md

   > task 2 name mode
    mode -gt to get board info

-  > timer timer_id timername/mode1 mode2 timeout increments
+  > timer timer_id timername/mode1 mode2 interval increments
    timer_id: 0 - 5
-   mode1: -o will revert to default timername tm_0 ...tm_5
+   mode1: -o will revert to default timername tm_0 ...tm_5 or overridable by any 7 char long name
-   mode2: -d to delete and -e to enable
+   mode2: -d to delete and -e to enable, -o is also accepted as enable
-   timeout: timeout in seconds
+   interval: timeout in seconds
-   increments: how many times it will timeout ex timer 0 -o -e 1 60 this with 1 second timeout and 60 increments is 1 minute
+   increments: interval multiplier ie. timer 0 -o -e 1 60 this with 1 second interval and 60 increments 1x60 is 1 minute
-   callback: time remaining in seconds and decending
+   callback: time remaining in decending counter based on interval per increments

   > eeprom mode data
    mode: -p put the data in eeprom, -g get the data from eeprom